scicolabs/data-science-ml/Jupyter.md

 For a collaborator to use your notebook easily, you’ll want to select the first option, Notebook (.ipynb).
 Selecting this option will prompt you to save a new file to your local computer.
 This file will be a self contained copy of the current notebook that you can then send to whoever you wish.

 If you have finished the introduction above, feel free to experiment with the other notebooks in the labs folder.
 You’ll notice some won’t run due to missing dependencies.
-You can either fix those missing dependencies, or perhaps explore the Awesome Data Science playlist mentioned in Module 2.
+You can either fix those missing dependencies, or perhaps explore the Awesome Data Science playlist and resources mentioned in Module 3.
 You may also choose to start writing some R or Julia notebooks.
 Feel free to start playing around with your new Jupyter notebook environment on AWS!

+In the next section we'll focus on using our Jupyter notebook environment to explore machine learning and start building, training and evaluating deep learning models on AWS with Apache MXNet.

 # Module 2 - Machine Learning and AI with AWS